Geodan/i3dm.export/README.md

 - No support for multiple meshes/nodes in the input model;

 - composite tiles (formerly known as cmpt).
 Support is added for multiple models in a tile (like multiple models in a composite cmpt file).
 There is a known issue with showing the attribute information in Cesium.
+See https://github.com/CesiumGS/cesium/issues/11683

 Warning: When the input glTF model has transformations, the model will be transformed twice: once in the glTF and once for the instance translations.
 In some cases it's better to remove the transformations from the input model.
 For example tool 'gltf-tansform' - function clearNodeTransform (https://gltf-transform.dev/modules/functions/functions/clearNodeTransform) can be